Keavon/Trackbox/_methods-playback/loadTrack.md

 ---
-functionName: loadTrack
+methodName: loadTrack
-functionInfo: Loads a given audio file path as the current track
+methodInfo: Loads a given audio file path as the current track
-functionParameters:
+methodParameters:
   - parameter:
     name: "trackPath"
     info: "Full path to the audio file to be set as the current track"